-- (ii) Generating heat in a boiler, air heater or kiln (brick firing only) or glass melting furnace; and/or - (iii) Supplying the LFG to consumers through a natural gas distribution network; - (d) Do not reduce the amount of organic waste that would be recycled in the absence of the project activity. - 4.
-The methodology is only applicable if the application of the procedure to identify the baseline scenario confirms that the most plausible baseline scenario is: - (a) Release of LFG from the SWDS; and - (i) In the case that the LFG is used in the project activity for generating electricity and/or generating heat in a boiler, air heater, glass melting furnace or kiln; - a.
-For electricity generation: that electricity would be generated in the grid or in captive fossil fuel fired power plants; and/or - b.
-For heat generation: that heat would be generated using fossil fuels in equipment located within the project boundary. - 5.
-This methodology is not applicable: - (a) In combination with other approved methodologies.
-For instance, ACM0001 cannot be used to claim emission reductions for the displacement of fossil fuels in a kiln or glass melting furnace, where the purpose of the CDM project activity is to implement energy efficiency measures at a kiln or glass melting furnace; - (b) If the management of the SWDS in the project activity is deliberately changed during the crediting in order to increase methane generation compared to the situation prior to the implementation of the project activity. - 6.
-The applicability conditions included in the tools referred to above also apply.
+- 10. The methodology is only applicable if the application of the procedure to identify the baseline scenario confirms that the most plausible baseline scenario is: - (a) Atmospheric release of the LFG or capture of LFG and destruction through flaring to comply with regulations or contractual requirements, to address safety and odour concerns, or for other reasons; and - (b) In the case that the LFG is used in the project activity for generating electricity and/or generating heat in a boiler, air heater, glass melting furnace or kiln; - For electricity generation: that electricity would be generated in the grid or in captive fossil fuel fired power plants; and/or - For heat generation: that heat would be generated using fossil fuels in (ii) equipment located within the project boundary. - 11.
+This methodology is not applicable: - In combination with other approved methodologies.
+For instance, ACM0001 (a) cannot be used to claim emission reductions for the displacement of fossil fuels in